locborgtus/mic/minecraft/1_basic.md

 Push `F5` to run the program.
 When asked to save, click `OK` or hit enter.

 `print` is a function.
 It does something for us.
-In this case, prints to the screen.
+In this case, prints to a window called "python shell".

 Print multiple things: